scottspace/scottspace.github.io/_posts/2020-07-20-dope-way-to-search-text.md

 What we really want is a tensor store, optimized for storing, searching and retrieving billions of high-dimensional tensors.
 [Feature stores](http://featurestore.org/) are a step in the right direction, though they’re optimized for smaller vector sizes from hand-built statistical features.
 True tensor stores don’t yet exist.
-[Ahem, product people.
-Cough.
-Cough.
-Bueller, are you there?]

 ### Encoding query